interledger/rfcs/0032-peering-clearing-settlement/0032-peering-clearing-settlement.md

 ---
 title: Peering, Clearing and Settling on the Interledger network
-draft: 1
+draft: 2
 ---

+# Peering, Clearing and Settling

 The Interledger network is a graph of nodes (connectors) that have peered with one another by establishing a means of exchanging ILP packets and a means of paying one another for the successful forwarding and delivery of the packets.

 Further details on the ILP Protocol can be found in the [specification](../0027-interledger-protocol-4/0027-interledger-protocol-4.md).

-# Accounts and Balances
+## Accounts and Balances

 The edge between any two nodes (peers) is a communication link (for exchanging ILP packets and other data), and an account held between the peers (the Interledger account).
 The Interledger account has a balance denominated in a mutually agreed upon asset (e.g. USD) at an agreed upon scale (e.g. 2).
 The balance on the account is **the net total of the amounts on any packets "successfully" routed between the peers**.